Butterflies have often been the go-to for tattoo clients who want something softer.

 - Tiny tattoos are easy to cover up.
 If there are people in your life who would object to your little butterfly friend, you can cover it with make-up, clothing, or even a band-aid.

 - Tiny tattoos are easy to tattoo over and re-work.
 It will also come off easily if you’ve decided you want your tattoo removed.
 If you know you want some ink, but aren’t sure if you’re in it for the long haul, they’re a good choice.
-Regrets are easy to recover from when they’re the size of a nickel.
-If you’ve got a full sleeve it’s going to be much more painful and expensive to switch things up later on.
+If you’ve got a full sleeve it’s going to be much more smarting and expensive to switch things up later on.

 - They’re just so cute!
 Tiny tattoos have a delicate aesthetic appeal unparalleled in the world of ink.

 - Tiny tattoos can blur and fade over time, and they sometimes end up looking like a blob.
 If you want your butterfly tattoo to last forever, it’s better to invest your time and your skin into something larger.

 - They’re often placed in vulnerable areas, like fingers and wrists.
 If you use your hands a lot, your tattoo is going to age poorly.

 - They have a bit of a “sticker book” look, which can be a pro or a con.
 Some people like tattoos to flow well wit the body, believing that it’s all part of the design aesthetic.
 If you’re OK with your tattoos looking a bit random, they can be a really sweet option.
 But if you’re a traditionalist, you’ll probably want to stay away.

 Small Butterfly Tattoos

 Smaller butterfly tattoos are great for people who want a statement piece that will age well but doesn’t take up too much of your skin.